cunarist/rinf/documentation/docs/configuration.md

 ```

 - `multi-worker`: Starts a worker thread for each CPU core available on the system within the `tokio` runtime.
 By default, the `tokio` runtime uses only one thread.
 Enabling this feature allows the `tokio` runtime to utilize all the cores on your computer.
 This feature does not affect applications on the web platform.
+- `show-backtrace`: Prints the full backtrace in the CLI when a panic occurs in debug mode.
+This feature does not affect debugging on the web platform.